| ⚙️Complex Level | Low, Beginners |

 You May Also Like:

-Step 2: Locate the specific driver that is causing the problem.
-In most cases, the trouble may be attributed to the "Standard SATA AHCI Controller" under the "IDE ATA/SATA controllers" section.
-To access this, click on the driver to expand its details.
+Step 2: To troubleshoot the issue, identify the specific driver that's causing the problem.
+Typically, the issue is related to the "Standard SATA AHCI Controller" under the "IDE ATA/SATA controllers" section.
+You can access this by clicking on the driver to expand its details.

 Step 3: Once you have the driver details expanded, proceed by selecting "Update Driver."
 Opt for the option labeled "Search automatically for drivers."
 This will enable the system to seek out the most up-to-date driver for your device.

-Step 4: Follow the on-screen instructions for successfully updating the driver.
-After completing the driver update process, it is crucial to reboot your system.
-Restarting your system will ensure that the changes take effect and the updated driver functions optimally.
+Step 4: Follow the on-screen instructions to update the driver, then reboot your system to ensure the changes take effect and the updated driver functions optimally.

-Step 1: Begin by accessing your system's settings.
-You can achieve this by clicking on the "Start" menu and selecting the gear-shaped "Settings" icon.
-Within Settings, find and click on the "Update & Security" option to proceed.
+Step 1: To access your system's settings, click on the "Start" menu and select the gear-shaped "Settings" icon.
+From there, click on the "Update & Security" option to proceed.

-Step 3: Click on this button to initiate the troubleshooting process.
-The troubleshooter will systematically analyze the blue screen issue and attempt to identify its root cause.
-Once the troubleshooter completes, "Restart" your PC.
+Step 3: Click on the button to start the troubleshooting process.
+The troubleshooter will analyze the blue screen issue and try to find its cause.
+Once finished, restart your PC.

-Step 1: Reboot your computer and press the BIOS key to enter BIOS settings.
-The key differs for different models and brands and could be "Esc," "F2", "F12", "F8," or "Delete."
-Once you've successfully entered the BIOS interface, navigate to the section labeled "Main/Advanced/System Configuration."
+Step 1: To access the BIOS settings, reboot your computer and press the specific key for your model, which is usually "Esc," "F2," "F12," "F8," or "Delete."
+Once you've entered the BIOS interface, navigate to the "Main/Advanced/System Configuration" section.

 When system files become corrupted or are missing, it can lead to the "Inaccessible Boot Device" error.
-The Deployment Imaging Service and Management Tool (DISM) is a built-in Windows utility that can help repair and restore these crucial system files.
-The detailed steps to run the DISM command are following:
+The Deployment Imaging Service and Management Tool (DISM) can repair and restore system files, helping to resolve the issue.
+To use DISM, follow the detailed steps:

 DISM /Online /Cleanup-Image /RestoreHealth

-Step 2: The DISM tool will scan your Windows installation for issues and attempt to repair any corrupted files.
-It will take some time to scan and repair the system.
-Be patient and allow it to complete the process.
+Step 2: The DISM tool will scan your Windows installation for issues and attempt to repair any corrupted files, taking some time to complete the process, so be patient and allow it to finish.

-Step 2: The SFC scan will take some time to complete.
-Allow the scan to finish, and do not interrupt the process.
-Once the SFC scan is done, restart your computer and check if the "Inaccessible Boot Device" error is resolved.
+Step 2: Allow the SFC scan to complete, then restart your computer and see if the "Inaccessible Boot Device" error is fixed.

 Read Also: SFC scannow There is a system repair pending